 - You crave the drug in its absence.

 - Rebound anxiety, in which the anxiety for which Klonopin may have been prescribed, returns in an intensified manner when you quit.

-- You have become tolerant to Klonopin, needing to take higher and higher doses to get the intended effects.
+- You have become tolerant, needing to take higher and higher doses to get the intended effects.

 - You experience withdrawal, which can include seizures and increased hypertension, when you try to quit.
 (NOTE: Withdrawal can be dangerous and requires medical care.

 - You neglect interpersonal, family, or work obligations and responsibilities to use Klonopin.